Fiona De Londras

 Colleges, School and Institutes

-Professor de Londras is an associate of the Oxford Human Rights Hub, and senior associate of the Global Justice Lab at the Munk School of Global Affairs in the University of Toronto.
-In addition, she holds advisory roles at Koç University (Istanbul), the University of Copenhagen, and her alma mater: University College Cork.
+Professor de Londras is an associate of the Oxford Human Rights Hub, senior associate of the Global Justice Lab at the Munk School of Global Affairs in the University of Toronto, and affiliate of the Vulnerability and the Human Condition Initiative in Emory University (Atlanta).
+She previously held advisory roles in Koç University (Istanbul), the University of Copenhagen, and University College Cork, and is on the advisory boards of major research projects based in the UK and Sweden.
 She was previously visiting professor at UCD School of Law, and adjunct professor at the University of New South Wales (Sydney).

 Professor de Londras regularly appears in print, online, radio, TV and documentary media discussing human rights and comparative constitutional law as well as current affairs more generally.